Today's Articles

 Amelia Johnson

-*The birth of Amelia E. Johnson is celebrated on this date in 1858.
-She was a Black Canadian writer, novelist, and poet.
+*This date in 1858 is celebrated as the birth date of Amelia E. Johnson, a Black Canadian writer, novelist, and poet.

 Amelia Etta Hall was born in Toronto, Ontario, Canada.
-Her parents were natives of Maryland; Amelia Etta Hall Johnson was educated in Montreal.
-In 1874 she moved to Boston.
-She was married to a Baptist minister, the Rev. Harvey Johnson, whom she met after moving to Boston.
+Her parents were natives of Maryland, and Amelia Etta Hall Johnson was educated in Montreal.
+In 1874, she moved to Boston.
+She married a Baptist minister, the Rev. Harvey Johnson, whom she met after moving to Boston.
 She also published in many well-known Black print venues, such as The Baptist Messenger, The American Baptist, and Our Women and Children.

 As an editor, she sought to encourage other writers of African ancestry by publishing their works in a short periodical.
 Writing under the name Mrs. A. E. Johnson, her approach to fiction has been compared to Emma Dunham Kelley and Paul Laurence Dunbar, focusing on the social circumstances of her characters rather than identifying ethnic or "racial" aspects.
 The study of her works by literary critics after a century of obscurity renewed interest in Johnson, though her contemporaries had praised her.